EricHanLiu/sparkview/README.md

   - First things to look for are `/tmp/suds` files or similar.
 These should be able to be deleted without consequence.
   - Another option is to delete some old docker images with  `sudo docker rmi <IMAGE_ID>`.
 You can see image IDs with `sudo docker images`.
 Maybe delete an old one from the `hyperdigitalteam/bloom` repository.

 #### Things to check if SparkView is giving 500 errors
  - Check if the action can be done in the admin backend

+## Bing auth
+ - Bing gives us a file that seems to be used like a private key for auth
+ - That file is located at `/bing_dashboards/bing_creds`
+ - If that file doesn't exist, you can do `$ cp bing_dashboards/bing_creds_prod bing_dashboards/bing_creds` in production

 ## What to do if Bing auth expires
  - Go to the path `/bing/auth/authenticate` and follow the link
  - Login with the dev@makeitbloom.com account
+ - This will make/update the file `/bing_dashboards/bing_creds`

+##  When updating cron tasks
+ - Restart celery `sudo sh /etc/init.d/celeryd restart`